 Thanks Sally for proofreading!

 This article by Elena (formerly Lenaexpat) invites us to share a very intimate moment.
-A moment that is experienced living abroad as an expat and, true to form, nothing like one would imagine.
+A moment that she experienced when she underwent a surgery while living abroad as an expat and, true to form, nothing like one would imagine.

 I thought long and hard before writing this article but eventually decided to share my experience in the hope that it might be of help to many women.
 Especially of course, Expatclic readers.